 \section{Density operator in the Luttinger model}

-In this section we show that a standard form of the density operator, describing CDW, is not consistent with the particle number conservation or, equivalently, with the total electroneutrality requirement.
+In this section we show that a standard form of the density operator describing the CDW is not consistent with the requirement of the particle number conservation.
 Hence, it is to be altered.
-We aim to obtain an adequate expression for the 1d electron density operator.
+We aim to obtain an adequate expression for the 1D electron density operator.